 Like PIM platforms, Digital Asset Management (DAM) software enables you to store all your digital assets in a central location.
 Collect them from any number of internal or external data sources.
-You can then enrich and distribute them across all your sales channels with ease and speed, ensuring they’re all optimized for the different channels they’ll be published to.
+This means, you can then enrich and distribute them across all your sales channels with ease and speed, ensuring they’re all optimized for the different channels they’ll be published to.

-Here are some DAM solutions you can look at:
+Here are some DAM solutions you should look at:

 Inventory and order management

 Inventory and order management are two key aspects of making sure you deliver a seamless and satisfying online product experience.
 They keep track of and update all information relating to stock level, orders, and deliveries.
 Typically, this information would previously be stored in Excel spreadsheets, which are hard to keep up-to-date and accurate.

 Inventory and order management systems enable you to avoid overstocking and understocking of products.
 The right solutions will show you which products perform well at different times of the year, so you can maximize sales with data-driven insights.
 Furthermore, you need a solution that enables you to show real-time stock levels on your online store.
 The reason is twofold.
 Firstly, you won’t disappoint customers by offering a product that isn’t available.
 Secondly, you can create a sense of urgency by letting customers know when stock levels are low.